patrickmineault/research_code/docs/slides/01-intro.md

 * (wildly underqualified) software engineer at Google
 * Research scientist at Facebook on brain-computer interfaces
 * Technical chair of Neuromatch Academy
+* Independent researcher and technologist
 * Occasionally taught CS
-* Independent researcher and technologist

 # Regrets, I've had a few

 * Mostly self-taught in programming
 * Didn't study CS until very late
 * Wasted months working with bad code of my own making
-* Wasn't until I joined Google that I became gooder at code
-* I stand on the shoulders of giants who showed me the error of my ways
 * Not a great coder, but better than in grad school
 * I think you might be curious

 # Organization

 * Assume that you know a little bit about Python, git and the command line
     * If you don't, that's ok!
 This is vertically integrated advice.
 Get inspired, follow more detailed tutorials after, and come back to this.
-* 5 easy steps to better code
+* 5 practical tips to better code
     * Concrete examples
-  * Interactive sessions (zoom chat)
     * 5-minute action items
     * Everybody leaves having learned an actionable thing
-* Roadmap to self-improvement & extra resources
+* Interrupt me and chat!
 * But first, I will indulge in theory...

-# Thesis
+# Open question

-Writing good research code boils down to saving your memory - both working and long-term.
+Q: What does coding look like in the brain?

 # Coding is very working-memory intensive